Norman Bertram Marshall: Cambridge and early career

-In 1933 Marshall entered Downing College, Cambridge as an exhibitor, supported by scholarships from both the Cambridgeshire County Council and the Board of Education.
+In 1933 Marshall entered Downing College, Cambridge as an Exhibitioner, supported by scholarships from both the Cambridgeshire County Council and the Board of Education.
 He gained a double first in the Natural Sciences Tripos, having read Zoology Part II.
 As an undergraduate he was interested in embryology and this led to him being introduced by his professor John Stanley Gardiner to E.S.
 Russell, whose book The Interpretation of Development and Heredity Marshall had admired.
 Russell at the time was Director of Fisheries Investigations at the Ministry of Agriculture and Fisheries and they discussed fish biology but Marshall was set on pursuing his interest in embryology.
 However, Gardiner advised Freddy to broaden his horizons and introduced him to a Commander Hawkridge who had an office insuring fishing boats in Hull.
 Hawkridge was able to arrange berths for Marshall on fishing boats during his vacation, which allowed Marshall to visit the waters off Iceland three times and Bear Island and the Faroes once each.
 It was on these voyages that Marshall was first introduced to the macrourid fish on which he would become an authority.
 These trips may have had some influence on Marshall's decision to give up embryology and to apply for a post as a marine biologist in Hull.

 Marshall was appointed to be part of Alister Hardy's Department of Zoology and Oceanography at University College, Hull in 1937.
 Here he became involved in research on plankton and spent many hours working on the reels of bolting silk which were used by Hardy's plankton recorders.
 The plankton was trapped in the silk which was concealed inside artificial herrings dragged behind commercial ships.
 He was particularly looking for the two indicator species of arrow worms.

 He had been lodged in unsatisfactory accommodation in Hull and Jacob Bronowski suggested that Marshall move in to his lodgings.
 Here Marshall was given the nickname "Freddy" by Bronowski with whom he became friends and also met his landlady's daughter, Olga Stonehouse, whom he married in 1944.
 During his stay at these lodgings he also made friends with Cyril Lewis, who lived in the next street and, after Lewis moved to Edinburgh, Marshall stayed with him when he was posted to Hull's northern outpost in Leith.